paychex/prometheus-emcecs-exporter/README.md

 | bind_port    | Port to bind the exporter endpoint to                                                                     | 9438          | ECSENV_BIND_PORT    |
 | bind_address | Address to bind the exporter endpoint to                                                                  | localhost     | ECSENV_BIND_ADDRESS |

+### Port Requirements

+The following ports need to be open between the ECS array and the exporter:

+* 9101
+* 9020
+* 4443

 ### Running in multi-query mode

 While normally one runs one exporter per device, this exporter works a little different.
 The exporter is designed to work by default in a "multi-query" mode.
 This setup works similar to the [SNMP exporter](https://github.com/prometheus/snmp_exporter).
 Note that you will need to configure each ECS cluster to use the same username and password for this to work properly.
 You can still monitor just one array if you so choose, its just a few extra lines in your Prometheus config file.